tylerneylon/small_notes/newport_book/newport_book.md

 unionized positions.
 And in both cases, I'm not sure how externally impressive such a career would be.
-In other words, I have trouble thinking of any counterexamples at all to the premise that a career is built on rare and valuable skills.
+In other words, I have trouble thinking of any counterexamples at all to the premise that a fulfilling career is built on rare and valuable skills.

 ## Idea: Carefully bid for control over your work

 I mostly agree with this premise, although Cal positioned his stories to suggest that you'll always have to fight for control in your job.
+That's not always true.
+I've
-I don't think that's always true.
-I've worked for people who have trusted me not because I insisted on autonomy but because I deliver good work, and giving me autonomy was easier for them than micromanaging me.
-I've also been a manager of people where I felt the same way, and voluntarily gave them more autonomy, rather than waiting for them to request it.
-If anything, I'd say that how much friction there is tells you more about your employer than about yourself.
+worked for people who have trusted me not because I insisted on autonomy but because I deliver good work, and giving me autonomy was better for them than micromanaging me.
+I've felt similarly about people I've managed --- people who thrive with more control --- and voluntarily gave them more independence rather than waiting for them to request it.
+If anything, I'd say that friction against autonomy tells you something about your employer, rather than always indicating you've attained a certain threshold of value.

 ## Idea: Carefully choose a mission for your work